cristiancamilo070/github_commit_history/README.md

 Users are presented with suggested repositories, helping them discover interesting and trending projects within the GitHub community.

+## Additional Features

+### Snackbar Notifications

+The app includes Snackbar notifications to provide users with important information or updates.

+### Splash Screen

+A Splash Screen is implemented to enhance the user experience by displaying a visual indication that the app is loading.

+### Default App Language

+The app automatically detects the device language and sets it as the default language, ensuring a seamless experience for users in their preferred language.

 ## Backend Overview

 The backend uses NestJS, a robust framework for building scalable server-side applications.
 It features dependency injection, middleware, and a modular structure.
+To see the methods that were worked on the backend, press the search button -> press the backend button -> press search -> go to any commit -> go to src folder -> go to app.controller.ts file, here you can see the methods.

 ### Deployment